What services do you offer?

 - Trusteed IRA

 - Personal Representative Services

 What kinds of assets can you hold?

 We can administer trusts that hold a wide range of asset types, including non-traditional assets.
 We can administer trusts with almost any type of asset.

-We can hold many non-traditional assets in trust and LLC accounts, including closely held business interests, real estate, life insurance, and cryptocurrency.
+We can hold many non-traditional assets in trust and LLC accounts, including closely held business interests, real estate, and life insurance.